Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Numerical Examples

-For the optimal parameter~$\TVweight^*_\atv$, the solution of the \eqref{eq:atv:model-problem} model uses 26 out of the available 29~labels and correctly labels \SI{89.6}{\percent} of the triangles.
-By contrast, the new \eqref{eq:ltv:model-problem} uses 27 labels and achieves a correctness of \SI{91.4}{\percent}.
 We observe that the \eqref{eq:ltv:model-problem} is able to assign a more detailed segmentation of the round parts in the front both for the optimal parameter~$\TVweight_\ltv^*$ and also for $2 \, \TVweight_\ltv^*$.
 This shows that for this setup, the \eqref{eq:ltv:model-problem} is again more robust against choosing a regularization parameter~$\TVweight$ that is too large.
 Both models fail to produce a meaningful segmentation when the regularization parameter is $\TVweight^*/2$.

 The results for the second label set are shown in \cref{figure:fandisk-mesh:uniform:atv-ltv}.